lmammino/loige.co/astro/src/content/posts/2021-08-06_provision-ubuntu-ec2-with-cdk/index.md

   - javascript
   - typescript
   - nginx
+description: This post explains how to use CDK to provision Ubuntu EC2 instances on AWS.
+It covers finding the right AMI, adding security groups, using init scripts, installing AWS utilities, and more.
 ---

 You are using CDK and you need to provision an EC2 instance.
 What if you prefer to use **Ubuntu** over **Amazon Linux**?
 In this article, we will see exactly how to do that, and, hopefully, we will learn a bunch of interesting things in the process!